neelansh15/pollen-protocol/docs/follow-modules/NFTMultipleANDGated.md

-# ERC721 Multiple AND Gated
+# NFT Multiple AND Gated

-Allow follow only if the user holds **all** of the NFTs set by the profile owner.
+Allow follow only if the user holds **all** of the ERC721 NFTs set by the profile owner.

 ## Deployment